-KCC has six candidates (plus two write-in slots) to total eight positions for the 2017-2018 election period.
+KCC has seven candidates (plus one write-in slot) for a total of eight positions for the 2019-2020 election cycle.
 Candidate statements are below.
-Ballots are being sent to current KCC members in good standing and can be returned via mail to KCC, PO Box 1152, Frankfort, KY 40602 or can be returned in-person during the KCC Annual Meeting on January 21, 2017.
+Ballots are being sent to current KCC members in good standing and can be returned via mail to KCC, PO Box 1152, Frankfort, KY 40602 or can be returned in-person during the KCC Annual Meeting on January 12, 2019.

 Don is the recently retired Director of the Kentucky State Nature Preserves Commission, where he was the longest-serving Director in the Commission’s history.
 During his tenure, the Commission’s protected lands have grown into 63 preserves with 27,897 acres across the Commonwealth.
 Don’s role as Director of KSNPC included communicating with legislators on the agency’s issues, serving on the Heritage Land Conservation Fund board and coordinating with other state, federal and private conservation partners in Kentucky.
 Don is an avid outdoorsman and former attorney in the enforcement office of the Kentucky Natural Resources and Environmental Protection Cabinet.
 Don is also currently chairman of the Kentucky Land Trusts Coalition and lives in Shelby County.